iotJumpway/Intel-Examples/Intel-Edison/_DOCS/1-Booting-From-SD-Linux.md

 [Intel® Edison Module Downloads](https://software.intel.com/en-us/iot/hardware/edison/downloads "Intel® Edison Module Downloads")

-Once on the page scroll towards the bottom in the software section and click on the link to download the latest Yocto Poky Image.
+Once on the page scroll towards the bottom in the software section and click on the link to download the latest Yocto Poky Image, once downloaded, unpack the contents to ~/Downloads/edison.

+## Mount & Move Files To The SD Card

+1. Next you need to move into the previously created edison folder:

+    ```
+        $ cd ~/Downloads/edison
+    ```

+2. Then enter the following command to create the Rootfs directory:

+    ```
+        $ mkdir Rootfs
+    ```

+3. Then mount the edison image to the Rootfs directory:

+    ```
+        $ sudo mount ./edison-image-edison.ext4 Rootfs
+    ```

+4. Finally copy the files to your SD card, replacing YOUR_SD_CARD with the name of your mounted SD card.

+    ```
+        $ sudo cp -a Rootfs/* /media/YOUR_SD_CARD/
+    ```